groupby/gb-ios-tracker-client/Docs/validation.md

 let tracker = GbTracker(customerId: customerId, area: area, login: login)
 ```

-When you send an invalid beacon, the error logging code above will result in you seeing this in the Logcat tab in Android Studio:
+When you send an invalid beacon, the error logging code above will result in you seeing this in the Output Window in Xcode:

 ![image](https://user-images.githubusercontent.com/7719209/188751932-023b0671-5947-4563-8332-ab2eccb2e8fe.png)